racinmat/PHPOgameBot/readme.md

 			- array of them from enum
 		- lastVisited
 		- got all info or not
-- before flights parsing,check flights which will arrive before parsing ends and wait, start parsing after these flights arrive (must measure how long the parsing usually take)
-- when sending espionage probe during players probing, check the status, if it has not changed
 - when reading espionage report, update the player status (jest in case the non-active user goes active, so I wont attack him)
 - add percentage of speed to send fleet command
 - add incoming resources to calculation of time to process some command which needs these resources
-- maybe add limit to probing players because probing 400 planets at once takes few hours
 - refactor waitings in fleet sending to waitForText or something like that, to speed up probes sending.
 Maybe add parameter slow, which will enable additional random waiting
 - add disable option for repetitious commands (or automatically disable sending resources away when some resource dependent commands are waiting to proceed)
 - refactor buildings, ships and defense in to embeddable.
 And refactor researches too.